 The progress students made increased by the largest margin since this became a measure and the average grade achieved across the board is now a B.

 ALPS score (a measure of students’ progress nationally) is on a 9 point scale, 1 being the highest.
-This year our overall score is a 2.
+In 2019 our overall score was a 2.
 This tells us that students are achieving better than they would in most other Sixth Form schools across the country.
 The grade is generated by comparing our students’ performance and progress with all others at state, private, selective and non-selective schools.
 Whilst educational performance data was not published for 2020, our internal data shows that we had been able to make further improvements and the ALPS score from our CAGs is a 1.

-Our thanks go to staff, students and their families whose combined efforts have enabled the success of the LPGS class of 2019.
+Our thanks go to staff, students and their families for their incredibly hard work.